 22nd June 2016

 I was cleaning out my father's filing cabinet last month, when I found two old Polaroid photos.
 They were recognizably from the 1970s, with the fading and cracking of films from that era, and one showed a young man with a bruised face, and another a hand holding up a pant leg with a bruised leg and foot.
 I took them to my father, Ed Bell, who was lying in palliative care in Moncton Hospital, and asked him what they were.
 He told me the man was Richard Ambrose, and that he had been his defense lawyer in one of the most famous murder trials in Canadian history.
 In December 1974, Dad was called into a kidnapping case in Moncton.
-A fourteen-year old boy had been taken hostage and two men, Ambrose and James Hutchinson, were in custody.
+A fourteen-year old boy had been taken hostage and two men, Ambrose and James Hutchison, were in custody.
 By the time my father arrived in Moncton, the bodies of city police officers, Cpl.
 Aurele Bourgeois, and Const.
 Michael O'Leary, who had been missing for three days, had been found in shallow graves in the woods.
 The case was now one of first-degree murder.

 My dad had taken the Polaroids shortly after he had arrived in the jail to see Ambrose, to show the effects of the beating Ambrose had received by police and guards in the prison.
 After Dad had gone to make some phone calls, he told me, the beating had resumed, and he had eventually slept in the cell next to Ambrose that night to stop him being killed.
 That night he also had a prison officer hold a gun to his head and threaten his life, for trying to intervene.
 He had never spoken of the case or of any case to me before, but, encouraged by the presence of his good friend Claude Curwin, Dad told us he wished he had never taken the case, and that it had ruined his career and his life.

-This press photograph from the Moncton Times Transcipt shows Hutchinson (left) and Ambrose (right) being taken in to trial.
+This press photograph from the Moncton Times Transcipt shows Hutchison (left) and Ambrose (right) being taken in to trial.
 Although I am not sure, I think the man directly behind Ambrose is my father; he had distinctively large ears.

-I had never known much about Dad's legal career, which he gave up in the late 1970s, and had never heard of the Ambrose and Hutchinson case.
+I had never known much about Dad's legal career, which he gave up in the late 1970s, and had never heard of the Ambrose and Hutchison case.
 Dad's story was a revelation to me, and explained so much about his life that I had never understood.
 He told me once that he had given up the law because he didn't want to associate with criminals anymore, but this was something far darker.
 The trial itself was a protracted affair, lasting through much of 1975 (the transcripts in the NB Provincial Archives are over 1000 pages).
 Dad's defence was based on gaps in the circumstantial evidence linking the accused to the crime, and was praised by the trial judge who understood 'the theory of the defence, and Mr. Bell has outlined it and outlined it extremely well and dealt with all aspects of the defence essentially.'
 Despite this, the accused were found guilty and sentenced to hang.
 They appealed to the New Brunswick Supreme Court and the Canadian Supreme Court, but their sentences were upheld, though the abolition of capital punishment in 1976 meant their death sentences were commuted them to life imprisonment.

 Dad was discouraged, not by the verdict which he felt to be the right one, but by his months of close contact with violent men, and his vilification in the local community.
 He was ostracized by other Moncton lawyers, who envied the notoriety the case gave him, and despised by the families and friends of the murdered officers.
 He was paid only legal aid fees for months, and his practice suffered and eventually collapsed.
 The months away from home and his increased drinking led to my parent's separation.
 Then within two years, his parents and my mother died, leaving him a single father living in rural isolation in a trailer in Lepreau, NB.
 These are the years I remember, and now I understand better what lay behind them.
 My cousin told me that for years afterward, Dad was still subjected to threats and insults and they were once asked to leave a colleague's party when it was discovered Dad had defended Ambrose, who had been in jail for twenty years by then.
 When Dad moved to Moncton in 1998, he was especially careful to keep a low profile.
 For years Dad had kept the entire files of the case, including the exhibits, as he had permission from both defendants to write a book, recoup some financial losses, and reveal the story as it had been told to him by the convicted men.
 Then, at some point, he changed his mind and shredded it all.
 When he told me this, like a good historian I protested, telling him that I had looked at an English version of these case files and would have loved to read the notes.
 He told me he had no regrets, that he was going to keep the secrets, saying, 'If you can't trust your lawyer, who can you trust?'
 Then he refused to answer any more questions.
 And two weeks later he died.